 Submissions of bids should be made at alliancehpsr@who.int.
 Please use the subject: WHO Bid Ref.
-Call for a Mentor Institute (Nigeria)
+Call for a Mentor Institute (Pakistan)

-Submissions of not more than 5 pages (standard font size 11, 1.15 linespacing, normal margins should include the following:
+Submissions of not more than 5 pages (standard font size 11, 1.15 linespacing, normal margins) should include the following:

 - Contact details: Name of the bidding institution including contact details and name of a key contact person. - Motivation for applying: A description of how this work fits in with the bidder's expertise and aligns with current areas of work in teaching and training in implementation research. - Composition of the proposed team: names, expertise, function in institution, gender, and role in team and experience relevant to the call.
-CVs may be included as an annex to the submission. - Project plan: Description of a 15-month plan based on the outlined specific tasks of the mentor institute and the selection criteria outlined. - Itemized budget for 15 months based on the specific tasks outlined.
+CVs may be included as an annex to the submission. - Project plan: Description of a 9-month plan based on the outlined specific tasks of the mentor institute and the selection criteria outlined. - Itemized budget for 9 months based on the specific tasks outlined.
 This call will not fund equipment or support for hiring new permanent teaching staff.
 The budget should be in US \$.
-Please also provide a summary budget of the total costs broken down by the following categories (not all may be applicable): personnel, supplies/facilities, equipment, communications, travel and per diem, and workshops (one each for priority setting, protocol development and dissemination).
-Costs of peer reviewed research publications / a special Issue will be supported by the Alliance Secretariat, and should not be included in the budget.
+Please also provide a summary budget of the total costs broken down by the following categories (not all may be applicable): personnel, supplies/facilities, equipment, communications, travel and per diem, and workshops (one each for protocol development and dissemination).
+Costs of peer reviewed research publications/ a special issue will be supported by the Alliance Secretariat, and should not be included in the budget.
 Institutional overheads should not exceed 13%.
-The Alliance may challenge proposed costs that it does not consider appropriate or as offering optimal value for money.